ibm-cloud-docs/bare-metal/faq.md

 {: faq}

 Your cloud service continues on a monthly service period at the charge in effect on the expiration of your contract.

+## How do I use IPMI?
+{: faq}

+IPMI is a way to manage a server remotely through a network interface.
+Gather the IPMI address and login information from the customer portal under Devices -> your server (device details) -> Remote Mgmt.
+You can then connect by pointing your web browser to the IP address or by using a [system-specific tool](/docs/infrastructure/iaas-vpn?topic=VPN-use-ssl-vpn#product-specific-impi-instructions).

+## How do I reboot my server?
+{: faq}

+To reboot an infrastructure resource, first access the IBM Cloud infrastructure customer portal.
+From the IBM Cloud console, select Classic Infrastructure from the menu to get to the portal.
+Or you can go directly to the [customer portal](https://control.softlayer.com/).
+Once in the portal, click the Support tab, then click reboot.
+For complete instructions, review [Rebooting your server](/docs/customer-portal?topic=customer-portal-customerportal_rebootserver#customerportal-rebootserver).